-Decide what to measure
+2. Decide what you’re going to measure

 - Numbers – keep track of how many fans or followers your competitors’ accounts have as well as the growth rates; also keep an eye on their audiences’ engagement – likes, comments, shares, retweets, mentions, etc. This will help you set realistic benchmarks for growth.

 - Functionalities – do your competitors have Facebook Shops?
 Are they using Instagram’s shoppable posts?
 Do they (over)use paid content – is every other update on their feeds a boosted post?
 Tracking this will reveal industry best practices.

 - Types of content and posting frequency – does your competition focus on text, photo, or video content?
 Do they post Stories?
 What’s their top post type on each platform?
 How often do they post updates?
 Analyze to see if your content strategy is relevant.